 Who does the calculations: HMRC does all the calculations needed for the claims, using the information in the submitted tax returns.
 The taxpayer does not have to provide any figures.

 Is the grant taxable: Yes, the grants are subject to income tax and self-employment national insurance contributions in the 2020/21 tax year.
-HMRC expects to provide a specific section in the 2020/21 self assessment tax return for the reporting of SEISS grants.
+HMRC will provide a specific section in the 2020/21 self assessment tax return for the reporting of SEISS grants.
 It is possible that the fourth grant will be taxable in 2021/22, that has yet to be decided.

 Self-employed individuals and members of a partnership are eligible where the taxpayer:

 - submitted their self assessment tax return for the tax year 2018/19 by 23 April 2020;

 - traded in the tax year 2019/20;